top of page

 Why do we have to pay a membership fee to Team Illinois on top of a registration fee for the Games?

 Transplant Life Illinois is made up of volunteers who spend a lot of time planning and organizing for the Games.
 We are held accountable to our corporate sponsors to use their money wisely and in accordance with their funding requirements.
-In the past we have had to make some decisions, like booking blocks of hotel rooms that have cost ramifications if people decide not to attend.
 This fee helps with upfront costs associated with your team membership and helps offset the cost of uniforms and trading pins.

 4